 Safe for mama and baby, no need to wash off before nursing.
 Plus the company is in my home state of Oregon, so yeah, they're awesome!

-I had one of these for two of my kiddos and liked it.
+I had a glider rocker with two of my kiddos and liked it.
 They really enjoyed the rocking motion, and I loved being able to put my feet up while I nursed.